-Situated on the Caribbean coast of Colombia, Cartagena is an elegant, old port city that is inherently romantic and rich in culture, so it’s not surprising it’s a Unesco World Heritage Site.
-The walled Old Town, founded in the 16th century, is surrounded by 13 km of weather-worn cobblestone walls.
-It’s an epicenter for intricate architecture, colorful facades, open-air cafes and chic bars sprinkled throughout the cobblestoned streets.
-You can also walk along the sandy shores and relax under fringy palms on many of the nearby beaches.
+Situated on the Caribbean coast of Colombia, Cartagena is an old, elegant, port city that’s inherently romantic and rich in culture.
+So much so, that it’s even been named a Unesco World Heritage Site.
+The walled Old Town, founded in the 16th century, is surrounded by more than eight miles of weather-worn cobblestone walls, intricate architecture, colorful facades, open-air cafes and chic bars sprinkled throughout the cobblestoned streets.
+If all that isn’t charming enough, then you can also walk along the sandy shores and relax under fringy palms on many of the nearby beaches.

-In the Old City, you’ll be blown away by the sensuous atmosphere and unparalleled beauty: majestic steeple churches, electrically colorful colonial buildings, mazes of quaint stone alleys, open-air cafes and balconies with cascades of bougainvillea that are picture perfect.
+In the Old Town, you’ll be blown away by the sensuous atmosphere and unparalleled beauty: majestic steeple churches, colorful colonial buildings, mazes of quaint stone alleys, open-air cafes and balconies with cascades of bougainvillea that are picture perfect.

 The real action is in Plaza Santo Domingo.
 Here you’ll find a hub of cafes, bars, shopping and people mingling about.
 Stop by the oldest church in town.
 You can take a short tour of the church and learn about how it was built, then rebuilt in the 16th century after the first building of the church burned down.
 And, one of the most popular markets runs along the wall at the front entrance.

 You also can’t miss Castillo de San Felipe de Barajas, the castle on a hill that peers over the city.
-Interesting fact: the construction started in 1639, but it wasn’t completed until 150 years ago.
+What’s interesting, is that the construction started in 1639, but wasn’t completed until about 150 years ago.
 Nevertheless, it’s located at La Popa, the top of the city.
 You can take a chiva bus (party bus) there, where you can peruse the battlements, underground passages and gawk at the impressive architecture.

 It’s the colorful charm of the city, of the beach life and of the people that will win you over.
-Cartagena is a destination that you will hold onto.
+Cartagena is a destination that you will want hold on to forever.

 If you’re ready to plan your trip to Cartagena, head over to our Cartagena page, and book away!